lorenzoceccanti/crashspot/README.md

 STREAMLIT_PORT = your_streamlit_port</code>

 - To retrieve the dataset and the trained models run the <code> download_dataset </code> script and check for the logs.

-- If you want to explore the notebooks, please run the ones with a number in the file name first and follow the ordering (first 01, then 02, and so on).